nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit mechanism works.

 1. The user enters "edit title mon 2 new_title"
-2. A new EditSlotCommand instance is created and the execute() method is called.
+2. A new EditSlotCommand instance is created and its execute() method is called.
 3. The slot corresponding to the day and index given in the user input is retrieved by calling the getSlotByIndexInDay method of the timetable.
 In this case, the 2nd slot on Monday will be returned.
 4. Based on the chosen field in the user input, different methods are called:
     a.
 If the command is "edit module", the moveSlotToAnotherModule method in timetable is called to move the slot to a given module.